hughfdjackson/git-essentials/README.md

 That means that the subsequent `git commit -m 'initial commit'` records the creation of those files - with all of their present content - in git.
 The `-m` just lets you put a short one-line message with your commit - for posterity, and the good of those who have to try to find out why you've done what you have.

-If you're using github, you probably want to create a repository (unless it's private), and push up your new repo - so there's a *remote* copy on github, and a local one too.
+If you're using github, you probably want to create a repository (unless it's the contents of your codebase is private), and push up your new repo - so there's a *remote* copy on github, and a local one too.

 After [creating a respository on github](https://help.github.com/articles/create-a-repo/) (and do not create a readme..), execute the following to set up the github repository as one of your remote repositories.